 Form W-2 Copy B: Employees should attach Copy B of Form W-2 to their individual 1040.

 Form W-2 Copy C: Copy C of Form W-2 should be stored by employees for their own reference.

 Form W-3: This is a tax form sent to the Social Security Administration by an employer to summarize the total earnings, Social Security wages, Medicare wages and other withholdings for all their employees.

 Form W-4: Employee's Withholding Allowance Statement.
-This form is filled out by an employee so the employer can determine how much tax to withhold.
+This form is filled out by an employee, so the employer can determine how much tax to withhold.
 Learn more about W-4 Forms for Nannies and Caregivers.

 Household Employee: Domestic workers, such as nannies, senior caregivers, home health aides, chefs, housekeepers, personal assistants, etc., that perform duties in or around the home.

 Medicare: Medicare ensures access to health care for those 65 years of age and older.
 This federal program is funded by taxes.

 Quarterly Taxes: These are taxes, often estimated, that are paid at the end of each federal and state calendar quarter (the dates can differ).
 These taxes include unemployment taxes, income taxes and Social Security and Medicare taxes.